 All of the HUD Loans are secured by first mortgage liens on single-family residences.
 The HUD Loans were acquired by HUD pursuant to various assignment programs of the Federal Housing Authority ("FHA").
 Under programs of the FHA, a lending institution may assign an FHA-insured loan to HUD because of an economic hardship on the part of the borrower which precludes the borrower from making the scheduled principal and interest payments on the loan.
 FHA-insured loans are also automatically assigned to HUD upon the 20th anniversary of the mortgage loan.
-In most cases, loans assigned to HUD after this 20 year period are performing under the original terms of the loan.
-Once a loan is assigned to HUD, the FHA insurance has been paid and the loan is no longer insured.
+In most cases, loans assigned to HUD after this 20 year period are performing under the original terms of the loan is no longer insured.
 As a result, none of the HUD Loans are insured by the FHA.

 The HUD Loans were purchased by the LLC at a substantial discount to the unpaid principal balance of the loans as many of the loans were not performing in accordance with the original terms of the loans or an applicable forbearance agreement.
 The cost of acquiring the pool of loans was allocated to each individual loan within the pool based on the LLCs' pricing methodology.
 Loans are considered performing if they are less than 90 days past due based on the original terms of the mortgage loan.
 Interest income on performing loans is recognized on the accrual method.
-Interest income on all other loans is recognized on a cash basis due to the uncertainty of collection.
+Interest income on all other loans is a cash basis due to the uncertainty of collection.
 Gains and losses on the repayment and the discharging of loans are also reported as part of interest income.
 In situations where the collateral is foreclosed upon, the loans are transferred to real estate owned upon receipt of title to the property.

 Properties acquired through foreclosure or deed-in-lieu of foreclosure are valued at the lower of the adjusted basis of the loan or fair value less estimated costs of disposal of the property at the date of foreclosure.
 Properties held are periodically re-evaluated to determine that they are being carried at the lower of cost or fair value less estimated costs to dispose.
 All of the LLC's real estate owned is held for sale.
 Gains and losses on the sale of REO are recognized with the passage of title and all risks of ownership to the buyer.
 Rental income related to properties is reported as income as earned.
 Holding and maintenance costs related to properties are reported as period costs as incurred.
 No depreciation expense related to foreclosed real estate held for sale is recorded.
-Decreases in market value of foreclosed real estate subsequent to foreclosure are recognized as a valuation allowance on a property specific basis.
-Subsequent increases in market value of the foreclosed real estate are reflected as reductions in the valuation allowance, but not below zero.
+Decreases in market value of the foreclosed real estate are reflected as reductions in the valuation allowance, but not below zero.
 Such changes in the valuation allowance are charged or credited to income.
-Additional valuation allowances are also established for the inherent risks in the real estate owned portfolio which have yet to be specifically identified.
+Additional valuation allowance are also established for the inherent risks in the real estate owned portfolio which have yet to be specifically identified.